Skip to main content

 Who qualifies

-The Digital Nomad Visa (Type C short-stay or Type D long-stay) is designed for remote workers whose income comes from outside Estonia.
-Meeting every single requirement matters — consulates reject applications for single missing documents.
+The Digital Nomad Visa (Type C short-stay or Type D long-stay) is written for remote workers whose income comes from outside Estonia.
+Every requirement counts.
+Consulates reject applications over a single missing document, and they will not reach out to ask for it.
 Here is the full checklist as published by Estonia's immigration authority.

 • Gross monthly income of at least €4,500 in the 6 months preceding the application